 In general, the only time the spark plug goes bad is if the white porcelain becomes cracked or broken.
 Occasionally carbon will form on the electrodes.
 When this happens, rub the carbon off with a piece of steel wool.
-The spark plug is gapped at 0.050" or slightly less than the thickness of a United States nickel.
+The spark plug is gapped at 0.060" (1.5 MM).
+A wide spark plug gap is required to ensure fast, efficient starting of the engine.
+DO NOT close the spark plug gap smaller than this dimension.
 Always install the spark plug with your fingers.
 NEVER USE A WRENCH TO TIGHTEN THE SPARK PLUG.